yohanmarkose/yohanmarkose/README.md

 ## 🔭 What I'm Currently Working On

-- **Agentic RAG Pipelim**: Multi-agent Agentic RAG system using multiple MCP server and a complete data pipleine with orchestration
+- **Agentic RAG Pipeline**: Multi-agent Agentic RAG system using multiple MCP server and a complete data pipleine with orchestration
 - **ML-Ops**: building a Complete ML-Ops pipleine from data preperation -> fine tuning a model -> deployment -> Monitoring

 ## 🌱 Currently Learning & Exploring